I want to thank Albatz for their gracious invitation to guest blog on their blog, or as I like to call it: double-blogging.

 Still, any deficiencies in the food were more than compensated for by the place itself.
 Ornate woodwork and high ceilings and music, music, music!
 I doubt you could spend much time in the the place without the appearance of a band from off the street.
 And there’s no lack of amateur crooners ready to pay their pesos for a chance to sing a favorite tune.
 Mexicans so love their music!

 Another stop on the regular tourist trail is the Tacuba Cafe.
 It too is a history-soaked landmark sporting colonial era frescos on its walls.
-But despite the visual and atmospheric flash, the food was just good.
+But despite the visual and atmospheric flash, the food was merely decent.
 Maybe the fact that jet lag had yet to dissipate influenced our taste buds.

 Still, everything I had read told me that culinary nirvana awaited me on the streets and they did not disappoint.